 Learn deeply the concepts lying behind the MVVM pattern in order to understand what MVVM is in essence and how to pragmatically apply it to a WPF application.
 This is a great MVVM tutorial for beginners (beginners in MVVM, don't forget to look at prerequisites)!

 No fluff, no ranting, no beating the air.
-I esteem your time.
+I respect your time.
 The course material is succinct, yet comprehensive.
 All important concepts are covered.
 Particularly important topics are covered in-depth.
-For absolute beginners, I offer my help on Skype absolutely free if requested.
 Don't forget that this course has English subtitles, so if you don't understand my accent, feel free to turn them on.

 Take this course and you will be satisfied.

 Build a strong foundation in applying MVVM with this course